The Jolson Story: Filming

-Principal photography was already underway as a black-and-white feature when studio chief Harry Cohn, encouraged by the dailies, decided to restart the project as a Technicolor production.
-Cohn had been impressed by director Joseph H. Lewis's handling of the musical numbers in the 1944 PRC feature Minstrel Man, and hired Lewis to stage the musical sequences for the Jolson project.
+Filming was shut down.
+Studio chief Harry Cohn, encouraged by the dailies, decided to restart the project as a Technicolor production, ordering bigger sets to be constructed and more songs added.
+Cohn had been impressed by director Joseph H. Lewis's handling of the musical numbers in the 1944 PRC feature Minstrel Man, and asked Lewis to take over the direction.
+Lewis was already committed to direct So Dark the Night but agreed to direct the musical sequences.
+Filming started again on October 24, 1945 and eventually Alfred E. Green was hired to direct.